 While it may be in your best interest to have your broken ankle or Achilles tendon rupture treated surgically, many common foot and ankle conditions can be effectively managed non-operatively.
-With this in mind, the physicians at the Center for Foot and Ankle Restoration are willing and able to provide you with a number of non-surgical treatment interventions.
+With this in mind, the physicians at the Center for Foot and Ankle Restoration are able to provide you with a number of non-surgical treatment interventions.
 For your convenience, most of the therapies listed below can be performed in our office at the time of your initial visit.

 Orthotics and Bracing